Pilgrims Hospices has hosted Death Cafes at its education centre in Canterbury, around east Kent and virtually over the past few years.

 The Death Cafe movement was set up in 2011 by Jon Underwood from his home in East London.
 Jon believed that a Death Café could be a safe and informal space for people to come together and talk about death over coffee and cake.
 This idea took off and has since spread around the world; perhaps its popularity is due to how often we avoid talking about death as part of our daily lives.

-At a Death Cafe the Education team serve coffee, tea and cake.
-After a short introduction, people sit down and listen to each other talk; there is no set agenda or format.
+At our Death Cafes, the Education team serves coffee, tea and cake, and after a short introduction, everyone listens to each other talk – there is no set agenda or format.

 Pilgrims Education team have hosted Death Cafes around east Kent, with the most popular location being the Ann Robertson Centre, a Pilgrims-run meeting and training centre situated next-door to Pilgrims Hospice Canterbury.

 It was fascinating.
 I loved the mix of people, all ages and backgrounds and careers.

 Karen Bartholomew, who attended her first Death Cafe at Pilgrims in 2017

 The first Pilgrims Death Cafe was part of Dying Matters Awareness Week in 2017, a campaign to help enable people to talk openly and honestly about death.

 Chance for an ‘open discussion’

 Pilgrims’ Education team explained: “It’s important for Pilgrims to be centred in the local community, not just providing care and support to patients and their families.
 We want to engage with all local people to openly encourage discussion on topics like death.